Global carbon emissions hit record high driven by surging power sector

 A U.N. panel identified six Myanmar military leaders it said should be prosecuted for genocide against Rohingya Muslims.

-Newly installed U.N. human rights chief Michelle Bachelet took on Myanmar's government, defending the right to press freedom and calling for the release of two journalists.
+Newly installed U.N. human rights chief Michelle Bachelet took on Myanmar by calling for the release of two journalists.

-China's government rejected the concerns of U.N. human rights experts that at least 1 million ethnic Uyghurs are being detained and indoctrinated in the remote Xinjiang Province.
+China rejected concerns of experts that at least 1 million ethnic Uyghurs are being detained and indoctrinated.

 The U.N.'s top humanitarian official paid a rare visit to North Korea, meeting aid providers and some who need help.